Considering the date(s) and location(s) for your event.

 - If planning an outdoor event, don't forget to reserve a rain site or rain date!
 Read more info about our reservable outdoor campus spaces.

-Most of our campus spaces are accessible to folks using wheelchairs, crutches and the like, but some are better than others.
+Most of our campus spaces are accessible to people using wheelchairs, crutches and the like, but some are better than others.
 We encourage you to discuss this topic with the Conference and Events Services Coordinator, x2153 when making your room reservations, and with the Student Programs professional staff when thinking about your event design and publicity.
 Some event plans might need to also consider special parking and access accommodations.
 An access map and additional information is available from the Office of the Associate Dean of the College/Disability Services Office.

 Other Special Needs Accommodations

-Advertising that requests for accommodations can be met if audience members contact the event sponsors can reduce last minute requests that can be difficult or awkward to mange.
+Advertising that requests for accommodations can be met if audience members contact the event sponsors can reduce last minute requests that can be difficult or awkward to manage.
 Providing a point of contact is especially important if you are not working with a professional box office that would otherwise field these calls.
 Individual accommodations typically requested for programs, conferences, and events include accessible seating, assisted listening devices, sign language interpreters, and modified formats of printed materials.
 Some of these, like scheduling a sign language interpreter, can take a week or two to arrange, and will have costs associated with doing so, but the accommodations are important, respectful, and in some cases required by law.
-Professional staff in the Disability Services Office and in Student Programs will assist event planners with these arrangements.
+Professional staff in the AccessAbility Services Office and in Student Programs will assist event planners with these arrangements.

 Making your Reservation